 - Top cop warns 'zombie' Spice users are pushing Britain's emergency services to the brink.

-- Chilling pictures reveal Spice nightmare turning city centres into horror movies.
+- Chilling pictures reveal Spice's nightmare of turning city centres into horror movies.